yxuco/betest_tutorial/README.md

  - **Browse** Root Directory and select the cloned project `FraudDetectionTest`
  - Open the **Advanced** section, and specify **Name template:** as `FraudDetectionTest`, click **Finish**
  - Select the **FraudDetectionTest** project, close all files, and pull down menu **Window -> Open Perspective** to open **Java** Perspective.
- - In the `src/test/java` package folder, delete the JUnit test package and classes from the beunit project
+ - In the `src/test/java` package folder, delete the JUnit test package and classes from the original beunit project
- - Add new unit test package and class, e.g., `frauddetection.RuleTest`, as follows:
+ - Add new JUnit test package and class, e.g., `frauddetection.RuleTest`, as follows:

 ````
 package frauddetection;